What is a network engineer?

 Obtain relevant certifications

-Industry-recognized certifications reflect your commitment to the profession and your expertise.
-Consider obtaining certifications such as Cisco Certified Network Associate (CCNA) or Certified Information Systems Security Professional (CISSP).
-These not only increase your marketability but can also lead to better job opportunities and higher salary.
+Certifications can boost your career significantly.
+They show your dedication and expertise in your field.
+For network engineering, consider certifications like the Cisco Certified Network Associate (CCNA) or Certified Information Systems Security Professional (CISSP).
+These certifications not only enhance your resume but often lead to better job opportunities and higher pay.

 Fine-tune your problem-solving skills